The Bible, Commentaries & Sermons

 THE GALILEAN CANON OF THE TALMIDI MIQRA (BIBLE)

 In the late Second Temple Period (the 1st century CE), the various Jewish sects that existed at the time, differed in the books which they considered worthy to be part of the Hebrew canon of scripture.
 For example, the Sadducees (the aristocratic, priestly sect) only considered the five books of the Torah (Genesis, Exodus, Leviticus, Numbers and Deuteronomy) to be their bible.
-On the other extreme, various Essene sects had literally dozens of books which they considered scripture, in addition to the ones we have today.
+On the other extreme, various Essene sects had literally tens of dozens of books which they considered scripture, in addition to the ones we have today.

-In the ‘Ascents of James’, Jacob the Pious debates with the High Priest what books should be acknowledged as part of their debate – this was obviously pre-Yavneh.
+In the ‘Ascents of James’, Jacob the Pious debates with the High Priest what books should be acknowledged and referenced as part of their debate – this was obviously pre-Yavneh.
 In deciding what to consider the canon that we as Talmidis would use, the question was: what was the order that Yeshua`, as a Galilean, would have known?

 The next best-known Galilean of the 1st century CE was Josephus.
 In his book, Against Apion (book 1, passage 8), he writes that there were 22 books in the bible he knew:

 “and of them five belong to Moses; the Prophets, who were after Moses, wrote down what was done in their times in thirteen books, and the remaining four books contain hymns to God, and precepts for the conduct of human life”.

 Why the Book of Esther was not included in the ancient Galilean Canon